 Even more problematic is the issue of describing how the data will be used.
 “Since the project is all about finding what we can do with data and for a range of purposes, how, in such circumstances, can we explain it?”

-Then there’s an issue as the study progresses, how a sufficient degree of informed consent can continue to apply, suggesting that reminders might be needed periodically about what has been consented to already in order to support the ability to either continue or withdraw from the study.
+Then there’s an issue as the study progresses, how a sufficient degree of informed consent can continue to apply, suggesting that reminders might be needed periodically about what has been consented to already in order to support their choices to either continue or withdraw from the study.

 It is essential that all data is encrypted at the point of collection in homes and to ensure that the meaning of encryption is clear to participants and they reassured that this requirement is met.